emintz/ArduinoLib/RTOSAid/README.md

 ### Multitasking on the ESP32

-Even though RTOSAid minimizes the need, it could be helpful to know a bit about
+Even though RTOSAid hides low-level complexities, it would be helpful to have a basic understanding of:

 * Tasks
 * Semaphores